Business account in Germany: what it is and how to open one (step-by-step guide)

 Business account with Vivid

 Looking for a modern, flexible, and powerful business account?
 Vivid Business is built exactly for that.
-It’s tailored to the needs of freelancers, self-employed professionals, and small to mid-sized businesses – offering features that simplify your workflow and support your growth.
+It’s tailored to the needs of founders and small to medium-sized businesses – offering features that simplify your workflow and support your growth.

 Key benefits at a glance